KevinBatdorf/pattern-css/readme.txt

 - Use `!important` to override your theme styles (use sparingly)

 = Features =
+- Smart loading.
+Only loads the CSS when the block is present
+- No lock in.
+The styles are attached to the block attributes
 - Scopes styles to the block so that parent/sibling blocks are not affected
 - It's fast.
 CSS is minified and optimized in the browser
 - It's safe.
 Invalid, non-spec CSS is never persisted (validated via webassembly sandbox)